Feature #9703

 I think it's a dupe too.

-#5 Updated by Colin Mollenhour 5 months ago
+Updated by Colin Mollenhour about 13 years ago

 This sounds like the best all-around solution, better than #779.
 It solves duplicate commit messages and the whole parent-child-sibling issue.
 For me the biggest issue is I have multiple git repos by creating dummy projects under the parent project, but then if there is some commit that references an issue of a sibling repository the connection is not made.
 With svn I could work around this because I would organize the repo around my sub-project layout but with git having multiple repositories is the only way to control access to specific submodules.

-#6 Updated by Andy Bolstridge 5 months ago
+Updated by Andy Bolstridge about 13 years ago

 I'm not convinced.
 While it does sound 'clean' to refer to repositories separately, I think most projects will still use unique repositories themselves.
 Ie, the code for each project does not reside in the same place, either because they are in distinct repositories, or in distinct sub-sections of a single repo.